Getting Florence Duomo tickets is actually very easy: there are several options available, suitable to all kind of travelers and budgets.

 What to do if Florence Duomo tickets are sold out

-Tickets for the Duomo Florence and the Duomo Complex sold on the official website are usually the first to get sold out.
-You will have better options of finding tickets on third party booking sites (they often buy tickets in bulk and allow cancellations, so you may be able to count on someone canceling at the last minute), and even higher chances if you decide to join a guided tour.
+If you also want to visit the other sites, you will have better chances of finding tickets on third-party booking sites (they often buy tickets in bulk and allow cancellations, so you may be able to count on someone canceling at the last minute), and even higher chances if you decide to join a guided tour.

 Security checks when visiting Florence Duomo